 Regardless of the surgical approach, support services are available to people who must adapt to changes in urination after these procedures.

 Ileal Conduit Surgery

-During creation of an ileal conduit, the doctor removes a short section of the small intestine, the long tube that helps digest food.
-He or she uses the intestine to create a conduit, or channel, that connects the ureters to a surgically created opening in the abdomen called a stoma.
-The ureters are tube-like structures that carry urine from the kidneys to the bladder.
+During creation of an ileal conduit, the doctor removes a short section of the small intestine, the tube that helps digest food.
+He or she uses the intestine to create a conduit, or channel, that connects the ureters, tube-like structures that normally carry urine from the kidneys to the bladder, to a surgically created opening in the abdomen called a stoma.

 After the surgery, urine passes from the kidneys, into the ureters, through the conduit, and out the stoma into a plastic receptacle called a urostomy bag or pouch.
 The pouch is worn on the outside of the body, underneath clothes, where it discreetly collects urine.

 The urostomy pouch is emptied three or four times a day.
-Our nurses and physicians can help you learn how to care for the stoma and use the urostomy pouch.
+Our nurses and doctors can help you learn how to care for the stoma and use the urostomy pouch.